-The Local Government Act provides the legal framework and foundation for the establishment and continuation of local governments to represent the interests and respond to the needs of their communities, including the powers, duties, functions and flexibility necessary for fulfilling their purpose.
-Specifically related to wildfire risk reduction, this act provides direction on adopting by-laws and administering new development, including the designation of development permit areas through the official community plan for protection of development from wildfire.
-Within a wildfire development permit area local governments can require exterior design and finish of buildings to address wildfire hazard.
+The Local Government Act (LGA) provides the legal framework and foundation for the establishment and continuation of local governments to represent the interests and respond to the needs of their communities, including the powers, duties, functions, and flexibility necessary for fulfilling their purpose.
+Specifically related to wildfire risk reduction, this act provides direction on adopting bylaws and administering new development, including the designation of development permit areas through the official community plan for protection of development from wildfire.
+Within a wildfire development permit area, local governments can require exterior design and finish of buildings to address wildfire hazard.
 This is considered a "temporarily unrestricted" technical building requirement under the BC Building Act to give the province time to institute alternate permanent wildfire hazard mitigation measures, likely within the BC Building Code.
 Local governments are also able to regulate landscaping, vegetation management, the location of accessory structures, such as fences and decks, and community access through the development permit area, or separate subdivision standards.

 First Nation communities are not subject to the local government act; however, many First Nations in BC have undertaken the development and implementation of a Comprehensive Plan, which is similar to a local government Official Community Plan.
-This provides the opportunity for these First Nations Communities to integrate wildfire risk reduction objectives into their Comprehensive Planning process.
+This provides the opportunity for these First Nations communities to integrate wildfire risk reduction objectives into their Comprehensive Planning process.

-BC Open Burning and Smoke Control Regulations (OBSCR)
+BC Open Burning and Smoke Control Regulations (OBSCR) and Local Bylaws

-The OBSCR governs the burning of vegetative material associated with a range of activities, such as land clearing, forestry operations and agriculture.
+The OBSCR governs the burning of vegetative material associated with a range of activities, such as land clearing, forestry operations, and agriculture.
 It sets out the conditions under which open burning of vegetative debris can be authorized.
 The revised regulation mainly supports the objectives of reducing impacts on human health, enabling and encouraging compliance, and minimizing undue costs to industry.

 The regulation does not generally prohibit burning but rather aims to ensure that open burning is conducted with minimal risk to air quality.
-While facilitating some necessary open burning practices, the new regulation also maintains air protection measures and alternatives to burning are strongly encouraged.
-Some local governments have their own additional by-laws as well that currently prohibit smoke.
-A review of potentially conflicting local regulation with the objectives of the CWRP (e.g. fuel management) should be part of the CWRP process.
+While facilitating some necessary open burning practices, the new regulation also maintains air protection measures, and encourages alternatives to burning.
+Some local governments have their own additional bylaws as well that currently prohibit smoke.
+A review of potentially conflicting local regulation with the objectives of the CWRP (e.g. fuel management) and, if need be, consideration of exemptions to allow for burning for wildfire risk reduction, should be part of the CWRP process.